Financial help if you’re affected by Coronavirus

 Jobcentres remain open, and will continue to support people who are not able to use phones and online, including homeless people.

 If you’re already claiming Universal Credit and think you may have been affected by coronavirus, please contact your work coach as soon as possible.
 You can do this by:

 If you are working fewer hours, the amount of Universal Credit you receive will adjust as your earnings change.

-You can find out more about getting Universal Credit if you're sick.
+Find out more about getting Universal Credit if you're sick.

 If you’re an employee